 8. Escape to the country with a modern twist

-‘Modern country is a strong trend we have been seeing throughout 2020 and we expect it to continue well into next year,’ comments Claire Wilks, Designer at sofa.com.
-‘As a result of lockdown, our customers crave the touch of outdoor, country living and we wanted to design pieces that would be a mix of country styling but with a modern flair.’
+‘Modern country is a strong trend we have been seeing throughout 2021 and we expect it to continue well into next year,’ comments Claire Wilks, Designer at sofa.com.
+‘Our customers crave the touch of outdoor, country living and we wanted to design pieces that would be a mix of country styling but with a modern flair.’

 ‘Cue our new Patrick unbuttoned, stripping away the traditional tufting, we wanted a refined silhouette.
 It’s the Chesterfield sofa of the 21st century, perfect for those looking for a traditional design but finished differently, with a contemporary take.